 For me, the only logical choice for a motherboard to pair with the AMD 3900x was one using the X570 chipset.
 I intended to get at least one large PCIe Gen4 M.2 NVMe SSD for storage (and some version of PCIe M.2 NVMe SSD storage - Gen4 or Gen3 for all storage).
 After that, it was just a matter of what features I wanted vs how much I was willing to pay.
 The motherboard that I chose (and would likely choose again) was the Asus ROG Crosshair Hero VIII.

-Some of the major draws of this chipset and motherboard for me was the dual PCIe 4.0 M.2 slots, tons of USB 3.2 Gen 1 and Gen 2 ports, high-quality Ethernet (x2 ports), headers for water cooling pump and high-amperage fans, and a fixed I/O shield.
-Fixed I/O shields are a bit of a recent development (usually found in higher-end motherboards), which was more or less required (if I cared to have an I/O shield) because the cases I was looking at for this new build did not have a traditional mounting system for the motherboards.
+Some of the major draws of this chipset and motherboard for me were the dual PCIe 4.0 M.2 slots, tons of USB 3.2 Gen 1 and Gen 2 ports, high-quality Ethernet (x2 ports), headers for water cooling pump and high-amperage fans, and a fixed I/O shield.
+Fixed I/O shields are a bit of a recent development (usually found in higher-end motherboards), which was more or less required (if I cared to have an I/O shield) because the cases I was looking at for this new build did not have a traditional mounting system for the motherboards where the I/O shield fits into the back of the case.
 (More on this later.)

-When I decided I wanted to try creating a water-cooled system for the first time, I justified the extra cost by deciding to get one level back from the absolute top of the heap.
+When I decided I wanted to create a water-cooled system, I justified the extra cost by deciding to go one level down from the absolute top of the heap.
 At the time I was buying the parts for this system, which meant buying an Nvidia 2080 Super instead of an Nvidia 2080 Ti.
-I was planning on buying the water-cooled version (or the air-cooled version and a separate water block for the GPU), so the difference cost-wise was going from about $1400-1500 for the 2080 Ti to about $800-900 for the 2080 Super.
+I was planning on buying the water-cooled version from EVGA, so the difference cost-wise was going from about $1400-1500 for the 2080 Ti to about $800-900 for the 2080 Super.
 I would use the $600 I saved to cover the cost of the water-cooling parts.
 (That was a fallacy that I quickly discovered; that did not cover the cost at all.
 It was a good-sized dent, but the actual total was just over $1000.
 See the section on Cooling below.)

 I went with the EVGA RTX 2080 Super FTW3 Hydro Copper, which includes the water block already installed.
 I looked at getting the air-cooled version and adding a third-party GPU water block, but the cost of going that route was about the same or slightly more than getting it preinstalled.
 I've always been a fan of EVGA's cards, but I've also used Asus' STRIX cards in the past as well.
 I had recently purchased an Acer XB271HU, which is a 144 Hz, 2560 x 1440 resolution 27" monitor.
 The 2080 Super is plenty of power for that monitor even with ray-tracing turned on.
 I also have an older Dell U2713HM, which is also 2650 x 1440 but only at 60Hz.
 It's pretty much just my side monitor but comes in handy.